b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 - **BLIP (Bootstrapping Language–Image Pre-training) a multimodal model that learns to connect images and text using a mix of captioning, image–text matching, and contrastive learning, enabling tasks like caption generation, visual question answering, and image–text retrieval.**

 ### Tagging
-**The tagging system can tags up to 500 tag label using a multi-label models** **Choosing one of the three model below after evalutate their performance for the main model**
+**The tagging system can tags up to 500 tag label using a multi-label models.**
+**Choosing one of the three model below after evalutate their performance for the main model.**
-- **ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate**
+- **ResNet-50 a 50-layer deep convolutional neural network that uses residual connections to make training very deep models easier and more accurate.**
-- **Danboruu_Resnet50 is a pretrain model using the danbooru2018 and can predicts up to 6000 tags**
+- **Danboruu_Resnet50 is a pretrain model using the danbooru2018 and can predicts up to 6000 tags.**
 - **ResNet-152 a very deep convolutional neural network with 152 layers that uses residual (skip) connections to enable efficient training and achieve strong performance on complex image recognition can classification tasks.**

 ## Model evaluation

 ### Recommended system
-- **The system recommened anime that in the same franchise with the original anime or have some of the same sypnosis**
+- **The system recommened anime that in the same franchise with the original anime or have some of the same sypnosis.**

 ![alt text](/test/test2/recommend_gundam.PNG)

-- **Recommend for football anime**
+- **Recommend for football anime.**

 ![alt text](/test/test2/sports.PNG)

 ### Characters Head detection
-- **The head detection can detect most of the face in the anime images**
+- **The head detection can detect most of the face in the anime images.**

 ![alt text](/test/New%20folder/76121l.jpg)